-Extracts of the leaves and flowers of hawthorn have been reported as efficacious in the treatment of mild-to-moderate congestive heart failure (CHF), improving exercise capacity, and alleviating symptoms of cardiac insufficiency.
-However, the therapeutic equivalence of hawthorn extracts to drugs considered standard-of-care for heart failure (such as angiotensin converting enzyme inhibitors, diuretics, or beta-adrenergic receptor blockers) remains to be established, as does the effect of concomitant use of hawthorn with these drugs.
-Nonetheless, hawthorn is a potentially beneficial treatment for patients who cannot/will not take prescription drugs, and may offer additive benefits to established therapies.
+Extracts of the leaves and flowers of hawthorn have been reported as effective in the treatment of mild-to-moderate congestive heart failure (CHF), improving exercise capacity and reducing symptoms of cardiac insufficiency.
+However, whether hawthorn is as effective as drugs considered standard-of-care for heart failure (such as angiotensin converting enzyme inhibitors, diuretics, or beta-adrenergic receptor blockers) is unclear, as is the effect of the combined use of hawthorn with these drugs.
+Nonetheless, hawthorn is a potentially beneficial treatment for patients who cannot/will not take prescription drugs and may offer additive benefits to established therapies.
 Further study of these issues is warranted.

 Coronary artery disease (angina)

 Hawthorn has not been tested in the setting of concomitant drugs such as beta-blockers or ACE-inhibitors, which are often considered to be standard-of-care.
-At this time, there is insufficient evidence to recommend for or against hawthorn for coronary artery disease or angina.
+At this time, there is not enough evidence to recommend for or against hawthorn for coronary artery disease or angina.

 Functional cardiovascular disorders

-Two randomized trials have found efficacy of herbal combinations containing hawthorn in the treatment of functional cardiovascular symptoms.
-However, due to a lack of controlled information on hawthorn monotherapy, there is insufficient evidence to recommend for or against hawthorn for functional cardiovascular disorders.
+Herbal combinations containing hawthorn have been found effective in the treatment of functional cardiovascular symptoms.
+However, due to a lack of information on the use of hawthorn alone, there is not enough evidence to recommend for or against hawthorn for functional cardiovascular disorders.